 This well-known and remarkable effect was discovered in research conducted at the Western Electric Hawthorne Works plant.
-However, some scholars feel the descriptions are apocryphal (of doubtful authenticity, although widely circulated as true).
+However, some scholars feel the descriptions are apocryphal (of doubtful authenticity, although widely circulated as accurate).

 The original research involved workers who made electrical relays at the Hawthorne Works.
 Between 1924 and 1927, a famous lighting study was conducted.
 Workers experienced a series of lighting changes in which productivity was said to increase with almost any change in the lighting.
 This turned out not to be true.
-In the study associated with Elton Mayo, which ran from 1928 to 1932, a series of changes in work structure was implemented (i.e., changes in rest periods) in a group of five women.
-However, this methodologically poor, uncontrolled study did not permit any firm conclusions to be drawn.
+In the study associated with Elton Mayo, which ran from 1928 to 1932, five women implemented work structure changes (i.e., rest periods).
+However, this methodologically poor, uncontrolled study did not permit any firm conclusions.